Seeing the elephant

-The phrase seeing the elephant is an Americanism which refers to gaining experience of the world at a significant cost.
-It was a popular expression of the mid to late 19th century throughout the United States in the Mexican–American War, the Texan Santa Fe Expedition, the American Civil War, the 1849 Gold Rush, and the Westward Expansion Trails (Oregon Trail, California Trail, Mormon Trail).
+The phrase seeing the elephant is an Americanism which refers to gaining experience of the world.
+It was a popular expression of the mid to late 19th century throughout the United States, notably in the Mexican–American War, the Texan Santa Fe Expedition, the American Civil War, the 1849 Gold Rush, and the Westward Expansion Trails (Oregon Trail, California Trail, Mormon Trail).

-During the 20th century the phrase faded from popularity but when historians started taking note of its recurrence in historical newspapers, journals, and literature they often summed the elephant up too quickly and categorized it as a negative experience.
-Desolation and sadness may have been one trait of "seeing the elephant", but it was certainly not the only or even the most prevalent.
-More often, American pioneers of the Overland Trails talk of the excitement and anticipation of heading west to see the elephant.
+During the 20th century the phrase faded from popularity, but when historians first started taking note of its recurrence in historical newspapers, journals, and literature, they often incorrectly assumed it as describing a negative experience.
+Though negative emotions may have been prevalent among some people going to "see the elephant", more often it was initially paired of feelings of excitement: American pioneers of the Overland Trail talk of the anticipation of heading west to "see the elephant".
 Elephant "sightings" often begin with excitement and high ideals only to be disappointing or disenchanting.
 The high excitement followed by frustration epitomizes the elephant as something most wanted to "see" but few would have wanted to "see" again.
+Furthermore, early explorers would use the phrase as a way to describe the experience of seeing something new.

 Origins

 As early as 1590, the English used the idiom to "see the lions," which is a likely ancestor to seeing the elephant.
 This referred to the Tower of London, thought to have been one of the world's oldest zoos.
 The monarchs kept a menagerie of animals inside the tower including several types of cats.
-Travelers and visitors were hopeful for a glimpse of the animals, especially the lion which was the living emblem of the king.
-In comparison to the American elephant seen by Easterners or city people in the country, the English lion was seen by country peasants in the city.
+Travelers and visitors were hopeful for a glimpse of the animals, especially the lion which was considered the living emblem of the king.